 There was a "Mascot" of the games.
 It was a dog named "Striker".
 He showed up on t-shirts, stickers and pins, and of course, there was a guy in a "Striker" costume that would show up on Game Day.
 It was years later that I realized that the Hanna-Barbera character Augie Doggie (who was always a young kid), was now a Teenager, and played soccer!
 Striker would wander around the Sponsor's Village, and play with the kiddies.
 The Sponsors Village was a little tent city outside the stadium where the various Official Sponsors got to parade their products to the thousands of fans from around the world who'd come to watch the match.

 You can still find many of the pins and t-shirts available today on eBay, the internet auction site.
 In fact, many World Cup souvineers I couldn't afford back in '94, I find myself buying on eBay at bargain prices as people clean out their closets, and no one else with an interest in the 94 World Cup finds those items in the week or so they are on the web site.

 Oh yes, and there was the matter of the "Missing Man Formation".
 On the day of the first match in Orlando, the Air Force National Guard pulled a Missing Man formation during the US national anthem, where 4 aircraft come overhead, and the 4th man pulls up, and shoots straight up into the sky.
-Well, my buddy for that second match (the one where I got to see part of the match) was a fellow from the Orlando control tower.
+Well, my buddy for that third match (the one where I got to see part of the match) was a fellow from the Orlando control tower.
 He told me that the fellow pulled up, and went directly to 5,000 Ft - almost hiting a passing airliner along the way!
 Needless to say, proceedures at other venues were changed following the incident.

 Return to Ozzie's Home Page